walterhiggins/WMPJS/book-outline.md

     // TO DO : Add some code later

-The above code isn't actually real code.
-It's just a note we've added to remind ourselves that we must add some proper code later.
-This 'note' isn't understandable to the computer so we can write whatever we like here, the computer will not try to interpret and execute it.
-Notes like this can be very useful for programmers because they make understanding code easier.
+The above code is just a *comment* we've added to remind ourselves that we must add some proper code later.
+This 'comment' isn't understandable to the computer so we can write whatever we like on a line beginning with `//`, the computer will not try to interpret and execute it.
+Comments like this can be very useful for programmers because they make understanding code easier.
 Writing code is like any kind of writing - you should try to make your code readable by yourself and others so if you look at your code later you can figure out what you did.

-These notes are called 'comments' and most programming languages provide a way to add comments.
+Most programming languages provide a way to add comments.
 In Javascript there are different ways you can add comments.
 You can add a single-line comment like the one above by inserting 2 forward-slash ( / ) characters and then any text after is a comment and will be ignored by the computer until the next line.
 We'll talk more about comments later.

 #### Saving your work.